ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If a key has usage restrictions that limits its use to Evidence signing (e.g., see Section 5.1.5.3 in [DICE.cert]).
 Verifiers SHOULD enforce key use restrictions.

-Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the ACS.
+Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the Attester's Claim set.
 Claims are asserted with the joint authority of the Endorser (CoRIM signer) and the Verifier.
 Additionally, Verifiers MAY report key verification results as part of an error reporting function.